AR

 (a) The Commission will issue a written decision.
 The decision will include findings of fact and conclusions of law.
 It will grant or deny relief and issue orders as the Commission deems appropriate to carry out the decision.

-(b) The Clerk shall serve the decision on the parties.
-Service of the decision by the Clerk is the conclusion of substantive Commission proceedings to adjudicate the appeal petition, although the publication procedures under § 5-502 may continue.
+(b) The Commission shall serve the decision on the parties.
+Service of the decision is the conclusion of substantive Commission proceedings to adjudicate the appeal petition.

-(c) The decision shall be issued within ninety (90) days of the close of the hearing or the submission of the final post-hearing brief, unless it is an expedited proceeding with a shorter deadline.
+(c) The decision shall be issued within ninety (90) days of the close of the hearing, submission of final post-hearing brief, or other close of the record, unless it is an expedited case with a shorter deadline.
 The Commission may extend this deadline for good cause by submitting a letter to the parties.

 (2) Taxpayer-identifying information does not include facts about the Taxpayer’s activities or operations, particularly those facts that serve as the basis of the decision, unless publication of such facts would allow the public to identify the Taxpayer.